taosdata/TDengine/docs-en/08-third-party/01-grafana.md

 ![Grafana add database 3](./grafana/add_datasource3.webp)

-- Host: The URL string the TDengine Cloud assigns for the registered user.
+- Host: Please fill the URL string the TDengine Cloud provides.
 - User: leave it as default.
 - Password: leave it as default.
-- Cloud Token: The token string the TDengine Cloud assigns for the registered user.
+- Cloud Token: Please fill the token string the TDengine Cloud provides.

 Click `Save & Test` to test.
 You should see a success message if the test worked.